Last Updated on

-Working with blood is sticky, messy and oodles of fun.
-Here are some things to consider when working with the gloopy red stuff, a kind of blood makeup tips for the vampire in all of us.
+Working with blood is very sticky, messy and oodles of fun.
+Here are some things to consider when working with the gloopy red stuff to create realistic effects and injuries, as well as some basic recipes to make various blood effects of your own.
+Blood makeup tips for the vampire in all of us.

 Why is there Blood?

 Think about the situation and how the bloodiness occurred.
 Was it because of a fall, stabbing, grazing, bomb blast, or is it someone else’s blood?
-This influences how the blood would look (i.e. running, drips, scratches, splattered, smeared etc.), how much blood would be involved and, ultimately, what products are best to use to create this.
+This influences how the blood would look.
+For example, would the blood be running, dripping, a series of scratches, splattered, or smeared?
+It could also be a combination of these.
+Also think about how much blood would be involved and, ultimately, what products are best to use to create this.

 Where is the Blood Coming From?